GiftedR/AssignmentManagementApp-TDD/README.md

 Bug reports can be submitted within the _Issues_ tab labeled in github.

 ## Planned Maintenance
+- Looking into reducing complexity of ConsoleUI.Run() as it has the highest complexity.
 - Better Organization of tests.
 - File saving for both logs and assignments.
     - Currently assignments are removed when the application closes.